sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

     let castedParameter = parameter as NSString

-A top-tip is to realise that casting arrays is really easy too.
+A top-tip is to realize that casting arrays is really easy too.
 All arrays that you'll receive from a Cocoa framework will be of the type `[AnyObject]`, since `NSArray` doesn't support generics.
 However, in nearly every case not only are all the elements of the same type, but they are of a known type.
 You can cast